damiant/dust/roadmap.md

 - press tab button to scroll to top
 - find gps: direction arrow + distance

+## Notifications
+- Remind only on the first (non old) occurrence of the event or if the user chose a day then for that day

 ## Sharing
 - share event
 - share profile